idemery/ChessForKids/README.md

 # Chess For Kids
-Helps beginner chess players to know a piece's allowed moves, and threats.
+Helps beginner chess players to know a piece's allowed moves and threats.

 ![Chess for Kids!](./ChessForKids.gif)